Pemby Trail Fest FAQs

 Sort of.
 But all within the realms of reasonableness.

 We'd like to think that for the 50km everyone comes off course in 7 hours or thereabouts.
-Meaning essentially with a few trots here and there in between power walking, you can make it in time.
+This means that we expect you to travel at a minimum 10 min/km pace.
 We'll judge timing accordingly at each checkpoint.

 On all shorter courses, sense and sensibility applies.
 21 km courses we'll monitor.
 As long as you plan on running, and keep it moving, you'll be good